riodelphino/mql-compile.nvim/README.md

 # mql-compile.nvim

 ## Concepts
-A Neovim plugin for compiling MQL5 scripts.
+A neovim plugin for compiling MQL5/4 scripts asyncronously.
 Without heavy MetaEditor GUI (Compiles on command-line).

 > [!Caution]
-> Still testing.
+> This is a test version.

 Be careful to use, not to lose your files.

 > [!Caution]
+> Not tested in Windows or Linux

-> Currently works only in 'macOS + wine(wineskin) + MT5' environment.
+Currently ensured to work only in 'macOS + wine(wineskin)' environment.
+If anyone encounters any problems while testing on Windows, please create an issue on GitHub.

 ## Screen shots